 - Integration activities for children from the Borići TRC take place at the CFS, including creative reading workshops, illustration, puppet creation, and art. - The hair dressing salon established in the Sedra TRC by IOM is running with the supervision of ŽsU.
-The centre population provides hair dressing services. - IOM organizes weekly "movie nights" for the population of the Miral TRC.
-Each Tuesday, a movie from a different country is screened in the centre.
-In July, the Borići TRC also started showing movies and will continue every Friday evening. - IOM organized a cooking event in the Miral TRC, where each national group was provided with ingredients and cooking facilities to prepare traditional dishes from their country.
-The event helped centre residents of different backgrounds to bond and to know each other's cultures through food tasting.
-IOM staff in the Miral TRC represented BiH by preparing typical dishes of the local cuisine. - On 29 July, IOM helped escort a group of 30 boys of age 7-14 to participate in the IPSIA project "Football no Borders" in Bosanska Krupa.
-Children from the Borići TRC and the Bira TRC were provided with bus transport, snacks and sports t-shirts and had three hours of sports activities together with local children. - World Vision provided a range of activities for those in the Ušivak TRC, including non-formal education activities, sports and recreational activities, and an information desk.
+The centre population provides hair dressing services. - IOM organizes weekly "movie nights" for the population of the Miral and Borići TRC.
+Each week, a movie from a different country is screened in the centres. - IOM continued with the organization of cooking events in Miral TRC and, during the reporting month, in other TRCs as well, where each national group was provided with ingredients and cooking facilities to prepare traditional dishes from their country.
+These events help centre residents of different backgrounds to bond and to know each other's cultures through food tasting. - World Vision provided a range of activities for those in the Ušivak TRC, including non-formal education activities, sports and recreational activities, and an information desk.